Pakistan missile program an 'emerging threat' — US Official – DW – 12/20/2024

 Two senior administration officials told Reuters news agency that the US concerns with Pakistan's missile program have stemmed from the sizes of the rocket engines being built.

-Finer's remarks comes a day after the US announced a new round of sanctions related to Pakistan's ballistic missile development
+Finer's remarks come a day after the US announced a new round of sanctions related to Pakistan's ballistic missile development

 program, including on the state-run defense agency that oversees the program.